dgiese/dustcloud-documentation/README.md

 Welcome to our repository for documentation of hacking and rooting of the Xiaomi devices.

-You can find the repository to root your vacuum robot [here](https://github.com/dgiese/dustcloud).
+You can find the repository to root your Xiaomi Smart Home device [here](https://github.com/dgiese/dustcloud).

 Recording of our talk at 34C3: https://media.ccc.de/v/34c3-9147-unleash_your_smart-home_devices_vacuum_cleaning_robot_hacking